This entry is part 40 of 40 in the series Mandarin Immersion

 Beer and wine bar inside a former air raid shelter (Simon J. Lau)

 At its core, Chongqing is a mountain city.
 Given its rugged terrain, its inhabitants have devised clever ways to build on and into this rocky landscape.
-For example, Honga Cave, an ancient military fortress, is built into the hillside.
+For example, Hongya Cave, an ancient military fortress, is built into the hillside.
 From its sheer cliff, caves were dug deep into the mountain.
 During World War II, many of these caves (and others throughout the city) doubled as air raid shelters, protecting local inhabitants from Japanese bombardment.
 Since then, many have been converted into retail spaces.
 My favorite was a beer and wine bar that provided me with much needed (cool) relief from the intense heat and humidity outside.

 The Suzhou section of the Grand Canal (Simon J. Lau)